 A FAFSA must be on file with MSSU's Office of Financial Aid in order to determine allowable amounts for tuition, room and board.
 Note: Some links may direct you to sites not associated with our institution.
 These sites may offer general or specific information independent from the agencies that administer or support the programs above.
 MSSU or the Department of Modern Languages does not take responsibility for the content of these sites, attest to their validity or encourage memberships with them.

-We offer an award in the amount of up to$1,000 per year to those who have declared a major in either French or Spanish (form).
+We offer an award in the amount of up to$1,000 per year to those who have declared a major in either French or Spanish.
 Also, we offer up to $500 per year for those with a minor in Chinese, French, Japanese, or Spanish.
 (Only one award per person per semester.)
 Contact the departmental Adiministrative Assistant to decalre a major or minor.

 Awards are given only to those who are enrolled in at least twelve hours during the semester for which the award is requested.